 - Aloe Vera helps in high blood pressure cases.

-- Aloe Vera may prevent from kidney disease or kidney stones.
+- Aloe Vera may prevent kidney disease or kidney stones.

 - Aloe Vera helps in curing gum disease and maintains healthy teeth.